Patra3/PM-Plugins/PushbulletPM/README.md

 ### For Developers:
 Now, I know you are likely anxious to get your hands on this for push notifications.
-Luckily, I made two (currently) unique methods you can call.
+Luckily, I made three (currently) unique methods you can call.

 In the core of my plugin, you can use sendPush(), with the following parameters:
 token key, title, message, recieving user email